17 Tips for Welding on a Budget

 5. Control Equipment Downtime

 Wasted time results in greater costs and lost earning opportunities.
 Hence, all possible steps should be taken to conserve time.
-This principal applies to welding as well.
+This principle applies to welding as well.
 Professional welders, therefore, utilize efficient scheduling to minimize downtime for welding equipment.
 This applies to both maintenance and the use of electrodes.

-Welders should employ electrode packages, which are large enough to minimize electrode change frequency.
+Welders should employ electrode packages which are large enough to minimize electrode change frequency.
 Also, enough welding wire is required in the package to last a few hours of uninterrupted operations.
 However, it is also important to keep the package size within one limit.
 This is because once the package is opened, then the filler wire will be exposed to the atmosphere.
 This is often a tough industrial environment full of dust, fumes and other contaminants, which can degrade the quality of the wire over time.
 This may then have a negative effect on the welding process.
 Hence, the package should not be so big that it cannot be consumed within a day.

 Another factor that has an important bearing on downtime is maintenance.
 Without maintenance, welding equipment can break down at a higher frequency.
 This will result in more stoppage and wasted time.
 Hence, giving due regard to maintenance is necessary.
 It is all too easy to forego or delay maintenance as a result of heavy workload.
 This should definitely be avoided.
 Properly maintained welding equipment is capable of delivering reliable performance for better fabrication quality.